 Wisconsin has one of the most impressive higher-education systems in the US, and schools across the state have embraced online education.
 The biggest recipients of the benefits of online degrees in Wisconsin are the working adults who have to hold down a 30-40 hour work week.
 The addition of taking a full load of regular classes at a university on top of maintaining a full-time job are maddening.
 You have to factor in the travel time to and from the University with each class.
 You also have to factor in walking time to and from the parking lot and the additional time needed to study for five or six different subjects during the semester.
 That’s a lot of homework and time devoted to classes!

 What if the student is from a rural area, as many residents of Wisconsin are?
 The travel times would be increased each way for added stress.
 Students using Wisconsin online colleges don’t have to worry about the extra stress and time associated with “regular” coursework at a brick & mortar university.
 The way that online courses are structured out, working students can maintain a deeper focus on two or three subjects online versus a full load of traditional courses at a university.

 Ranking the Best Online Colleges in Wisconsin

 College Consensus editors ranked the best online colleges in Wisconsin the best way they know – with the innovative Consensus Score, a combination of all the school’s published rankings and reviews.
-To qualify for the ranking, colleges must be fully accredited and offer at least 3 online degree programs for undergrads.
+To qualify for the ranking, colleges must be fully accredited and offer at least 3 online degree programs for prospective students.
 Institutions are presented below in their Consensus Score order.